Last Updated on 9 July, 2021 by Veronica

 Taking the photo at 50 degrees of temperature!

 And again, since we are and we have come this far… you’ll have to take a picture, don’t you?
-We got out of the car, and that’s where we realized the wind, the heat, and the mother who gave birth to it.
+So we got out of the car, and that’s where we realized the wind, the heat, and the mother who gave birth to it.

 It was like we got into a giant convection furnace.
 At full throttle, we took the picture and ran to the car again.
 Also, monitoring the temperature of the car because there was a risk of engine heat.